Donald "Duck" Dunn: Musical equipment

 When Dunn was 16, he bought his first bass guitar, a Kay 162 electric bass.
 About a year later, he acquired his first Fender Precision Bass, with sunburst body, rosewood fingerboard, and gold anodized pickguard.
 He lost that bass when Otis Redding and members of the Bar-Kays were killed in a plane crash, and the bass was on loan to bassist James Alexander.
 Dunn's second Fender bass was a 1959 Fender Precision Bass, with sunburst body, one-piece maple neck and gold anodized pickguard; he owned it until his death.
 Throughout his life, Dunn believed this was a 1958 model, but after his death, his son Jeff had work done on it, and the neck was inscribed "4-59," putting the date definitively as 1959.
 During the 1960s, he used a nearly identical 1959 model, but it was outfitted with a rosewood fretboard.
-He was an avid user of thick La Bella flatwound strings, as was James Jamerson.
+He was an avid user of thick La Bella flatwound strings, similar to what bassist James Jamerson used.

 While filming The Blues Brothers, Dunn used a sunburst early '70s Fender Precision bass with a rosewood fretboard and a "tortoiseshell" pickguard.
 He also used a red 1966 Precision in some of the scenes, a bass stamped "Demo" on the back, which was later fitted with a late '60s Jazz Bass neck.
 It was a combination that was popular with other top-level players, including Carl Radle, and Billy Cox.
 This "Jazzision" became the basis for a Skyline Series signature bass made by the Chicago bass company Lakland nearly 20 years later.
 Dunn also used a white late-70s Precision Bass when performing Minnie the Moocher with Cab Calloway.

 In 1980, with the popular Blues Brothers Band touring regularly, Fender gave Dunn a new bass to try, the company's first active electronics equipped model, the Precision Bass Special.
 His bass (serial number E0xx009) was finished in his favorite color, Candy Apple Red, with a matching headstock, and featured a one-piece maple neck, and gold hardware.
 He played this bass briefly, before gifting it to a friend.